 | Actor reentrancy | Swift | state can change across an await inside an actor — re-check invariants after suspension |

 shared_ptr≈strong, weak_ptr≈weak, raw-ptr≈unowned.
-The C++-only one is unique_ptr — sole ownership, which refcounted languages don't need.async let (fixed fan-out) / task groups (dynamic); use unstructured Task { } only to bridge sync→async, and always store + cancel it.seq_cst until a profile demands otherwise.
+The C++-only one is unique_ptr — sole ownership, which refcounted languages don't need.async let (fixed fan-out) / task groups (dynamic); use unstructured Task { } only to bridge sync→async, and always store + cancel it.sync inside a task blocks a pool thread; block all N cores → deadlock (GCD would just spawn more threads).
+Dispatch blocking/legacy work to a GCD async queue and bridge back with withCheckedContinuation.@MainActor; you opt out with @concurrent (SE-0461) to run off main, and nonisolated async now runs on the caller's actor.
+Watch for accidentally serializing the hot path on main.seq_cst until a profile demands otherwise.
 In Swift, use an actor and never hand-pick orderings.For anyone moving mobile→systems: the hard

 concepts (refcounting, retain cycles, queues) you already own from ObjC/Swift.